 I was born in Ukraine and grew up in New York City.
 As a kid, my dream job was to “make cartoons” someday.
-In college, I studied psychology and art.
-Somehow I ended up becoming a graphic designer, and eventually an art director at a fashion company with an office near Times Square.
+At Skidmore College, I studied psychology and art.
+I ended up becoming a graphic designer, and eventually an art director at a fashion company (Theory) with an office near Times Square.

-I began writing in earnest after my children were born.
-We read loads of books together and I fell in love with picture books as a genre.
+When my daughters were little, we read loads of books together.
+That's when I fell in love with picture books as a genre.
 They’re full of some of my favorite things: humor, philosophy, art, poetry, and wordplay.
 And I admire how they deliver so much in such a simple, concise way.
-I was also inspired by the actual experience of reading with my daughters.
+I was also inspired by the actual experience of reading with my kids.
 They were always so full of wonder as they listened.
 Reading out loud to someone is entirely different from reading silently to yourself.
 And our reading routine felt so cozy.
 It was like leaving the world and taking a journey together.
 I miss those days!

 I’m thankful that I still get to be part of the storytime journey by being a writer.